-The TBG is a volunteer-based organization that relies upon volunteers to help run our many programs and to meet our goal of delivering horticultural information and services.
+The TBG is a volunteer-based organization that relies upon volunteers to help run our many programs and events and to meet our goal of delivering horticultural information and services.
 Our volunteers take a great deal of pride in their many contributions to our organization.
 They strongly support our goals and are members of the community that we serve.

 Interested in volunteering with Toronto Botanical Garden?

-Look out for the next volunteer information evening where you can learn all about Toronto Botanical garden, its mission, vision, current and future volunteer opportunities and have a chance to meet TBG staff and some current volunteers.
+Look out for the next volunteer information session where you can learn all about Toronto Botanical garden, its mission, vision, current and future volunteer opportunities and have a chance to meet TBG staff and some current volunteers.
 Please bring an up to date resume or complete the volunteer application form on this website.

 If a volunteer information session is not coming up soon you are welcome to complete the volunteer application form on this website (or submit your resume)